Note: We have three different technical guides all related to heated towel rails:

 - Some customers have retro fitted our additional Temperature Control Plate to their single heat electric towel rail because they found the surface temperature too hot for them (think about the position of your electric towel rail and how close it may be to bare skin).

-- Variable Heat
+Variable Heat Electric Towel Rails

 - The more expensive option of the two.